Questions and Answers: Victims of Human Trafficking, T Nonimmigrant Status

 A. If you are a victim of a severe form of trafficking, you must submit a Form I-914, Application for T Nonimmigrant Status.
 The Form I-914 requests information regarding your eligibility for T nonimmigrant status, as well as admissibility to the United States.
 You must also include a statement in your own words about your victimization.
 You may submit a law enforcement agency endorsement using Form I-914, Supplement B, Declaration of Law Enforcement Officer for Victim of Trafficking in Persons.
 You also have the option to submit secondary evidence of compliance with reasonable requests for assistance.
 This evidence may include: trial transcripts, court documents; police reports, news articles and affidavits.

 Q. Are There Fees That I Must Pay To Apply?

 A. There is no fee to file a Form I-914, Application for T Nonimmigrant Status.
-You may submit a Request for Fee Waiver, Form I-912 (or a written request), for all other forms associated with filing your Form I-914.
-For more information about fee waiver guidance, click here.
+You may submit a request for a waiver of the filing fees for all other forms associated with filing your Form I-914.

 Q. Can My Family Members Also Obtain T Nonimmigrant Status?